Email validation

 How it works

-Email validation is performed when a user’s email address has been updated or is being imported into Braze via API, CSV upload, or SDK, or modified in the dashboard.
-Note that your email addresses cannot include whitespaces.
-If you’re using the API, whitespaces will result in a 400 error.
+Braze validates an email address when it is updated, imported by API, CSV upload, SDK, or modified in the dashboard.
+Email addresses cannot include whitespace.
+If you use the API, whitespace returns a 400 error.

 Accepted characters